Studies Abroad: Semester Programs

 Rome, Italy- One of the most beautiful and historically rich cities in Europe, Rome is an ideal study abroad destination for students seeking both cultural and educational opportunities.
 Program participants can choose courses from a wide variety of fields in the arts and sciences.
 Courses are run through the John Cabot University, located centrally in Rome.

 Salzburg, Austria - The city of Salzburg is the birthplace of Mozart and home to the world famous Salzburg Music Festival.
 Students can satisfy course requirements in fine arts, history, theology, philosophy, literature, or political science.
-Preference is given to Nursing students for the Fall semester and the Spring semester is for Engineering students.
+A limited number of semester slots are open to students during the fall and spring semesters.
+Semester Program Preference is given to Nursing students for the Fall and Engineering students for the Spring.